jeffskelton3/oss-license-aggregator/README.md

 # OSS License Aggregator

 Aggregates licensing information for npm based dependencies for one or more repositories.

+NOTE: I hacked this together for a specific need I had.
+You'll probably want to edit the script a bit to suit your needs.
+Maybe in the future I'll come back to this and make it nice.

 ## Usage